safvan8/springboot-demo-apps/README.md

 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.

 ## Roadmap
-If you have ideas for releases in the future, it is a good idea to list them in the README.
+If you ha-eases in the future, it is a good idea to list them in the README.

 For people who want to make changes to your project, it's helpful to have some documentation on how to get started.
 Perhaps there is a script that they should run or some environment variables that they need to set.
 Make these steps explicit.
 These instructions could also be useful to your future self.